viswanathct/kart/ReadMe.md

 * Decided to combine create and update as a single method, save, as no specific reason for the separation could be imagined.
 Though the method is on, the core follows REST to play well with other tools.
 This also would reflect on the available permissions.
 Instead of CRUD permissions, there only would be read / write access (like a filesystem).
 Any further restriction could be imposed through code.

-* Nulls won't equal other nulls, as in SQL, so to ease declarations.
+* Nulls won't equal anything else, even other nulls (as in SQL), so to ease declarations.

 * Decided not to have partial providers, as it would mess-up the structure by complicating the abstractions. ie: Parts of structures, implicitly combined to make a a structure is often impossible to comprehend or maintain.